KriVaTri/EVCM/README.md

 3. Restart Home Assistant.
 4. Add the integration via Settings → Devices & Services → “EVCM”.

+Or use HACS and add a custom repository, copy https://github.com/KriVaTri/EVCM into the repository field and choose integration as type.

 ---

 ## 4) Configuration flow